caltechlibrary/cait/CAITJS-README.md

 It provides access via JavaScript to some of the exported API methods implemented int the _cait_ package.
 This makes it easy to implement ad-hoc scripts to process data, as well as import/export content.

+## Interactive

+When run in interactive mode (e.g. `caitjs -i`) you can use autocomplete to explore the additional non-standard JavaScript objects available (i.e. os, http, api).
+To active command line completion use Ctrl+I (or tab) and to cancel command line completion use Ctrl+G at the command prompt '> '.

 ## ArchivesSpace API object and methods

 + api is the object that holds the *cait api* methods